janvts/routing-template/README.md

 ```
 git remote add origin https://github.com/{username}/{repo-name}.git
 ```
-If you are prompted for authentication, use a personal access token instead of your regular password to prevent authentication problems.
+**Known Issue:** If you are prompted for authentication, use a personal access token instead of your regular password to prevent authentication problems.
 You can generate a personal access token in your GitHub account settings under "Developer settings."

 **(5) Deploy your app**